 We landed Surigao City airport few minutes late from the estimated time of arrival due to air traffic delays.
-Since it was new year, there were no scheduled ferries that would transport us from Surigao to Siargao.
-There are actually direct flights from Cebu-Siargao but I will discuss it later why I ended up Ceb-Surigao route.
+Since it was a new year, there were no scheduled ferries that would transport us from Surigao to Siargao.
+There are actually direct flights from Cebu-Siargao but I will discuss it later why I ended up Cebu-Surigao route.
 Going back with the transportation problem.
 Haha!
 We were told that there’s a small boat that can take us to Siargao but of course for a much higher fee.
 I really wanted to start the day in Siargao, besides there’s nothing much to do in Surigao City aside from going to Mabua Pebble beach.
 So without hesitation and without thinking the safety precautions, I go for it.
 There were 9 of us in the boat.
-At first, it started with a small waves and Yes, it was awesome crossing the pacific ocean.
+At first, it started with small waves and Yes, it was awesome crossing the pacific ocean.
 We even took a video of it shouting out our official hashtag #bravethewave.
-Few minutes later, my excitement was replaced with fear and anxiety.
+A few minutes later, my excitement was replaced with fear and anxiety.
 Raindrops started to splatter around us, waves became bigger, and we got drenched.
 The wind was so cold, the island we looked from afar was covered with fog and at the back of my mind, Oh dear Lord!I can’t die today.
-I still have to graduate, get married with the man I love, have kids, and travel more.
+I still have to graduate, get married to the man I love, have kids, and travel more.
 (To give you a clearer view of the scenario, my boyfriend was sitting in front of me, I held his arm while I tightly hugged his sister who was sitting beside me.
 Can you now picture out the dramatic situation? =D Haha) The boatman instructed us to calm down through hand gesture, but I was so nervous with hands and lips shaking uncontrollably.

 If you’re gonna ask me right now, if I have regrets going on that epic boat ride, my answer is none.
 That was my most unforgettable trip so far and I learned a lot of things from that experience.
 I finally see the importance of knowing how to swim.
 Lol =D In fact, I will enroll on a swimming lesson this summer.
-On a serious note, if you plan on visiting Siargao via Surigao, please do not ride on a small boat specially those without safety gears(lifevest etc.).
-No offense with the small boat owners.
+On a serious note, if you plan on visiting Siargao via Surigao, please do not ride on a small boat especially those without safety gears(lifevest etc.).
+No offense to the small boat owners.
 Always think about your safety people but if you are really into adventure, go ahead but don’t say I didn’t warn you.

 From Del Carmen, we traveled 1hr and 30 minutes to the municipality of GL(General Luna) by tricycle.
-Since most of the resorts are fully booked, kuya driver helped us look for a budget friendly accommodation.
+Since most of the resorts are fully booked, Kuya driver helped us look for a budget-friendly accommodation.
 We found Ocean Pacific not far from the surfing spot and the very first thing we did was hang all our wet clothes.
-Lesson learned: Use a waterproof backpack or at least have something waterproof to cover your bag incase of rain etc.)
+Lesson learned: Use a waterproof backpack or at least have something waterproof to cover your bag in case of rain etc.)